What is Safeguarding & Why is it Important?

 The Care Act 2014 provides guidelines on how local authorities can provide safeguarding procedures for adults in the UK.
 The aim of the Care Act 2014 was to simplify and clarify previous legislation and ensure that a person’s individual opinions, requests, emotions and beliefs be taken into account when implementing any type of safeguarding action.

-MSP places a focus on achieving outcomes that are satisfactory for the individual in question, rather than simply applying procedures designed to meet bureaucratic guidelines alone.
-The intention of MSP is to provide a better standard of care using a personalised approach that provides vulnerable people with a measure of control over the safeguarding process.
+MSP places a focus on achieving outcomes that are beneficial for the individual in question rather than simply applying procedures to meet bureaucratic guidelines.
+The intention of MSP is to provide a better standard of care using a personalised approach that gives vulnerable people a measure of control over the safeguarding process.

-Issues regarding safeguarding adults can often be complex.
+Safeguarding adults can often be more complex.
 Unlike children, adults have the right to self-determination.
-This means that an adult may choose to not protect themselves against harm and legal proceedings may be necessary to apply measures to provide this protection.
+This means that an adult may choose not to protect themselves against harm, and legal proceedings may be necessary to apply measures to provide this protection.

 Aims of Safeguarding